 Also, it’s customary for the groom to buy gifts for his best man.
 You can buy him something ordinary.
 But it’s essential to buy something he doesn’t have already.

 Plan (and Buy) Your Wedding Attire

 One of the earliest things you should do in your wedding planning is to get on the same page as your fiancé about the wedding’s formality.

 Once you know whether you will be wearing a tuxedo or a suit, find a shop to purchase one from.
 It is always better to wear your own clothing, rather than something you rented.
 You will always have great use of a very nice suit.

 As the groom, you get to decide what your wedding party will be wearing.
 After choosing your outfit, get with your groomsmen to decide their clothing for the big day.

 You will most likely want to coordinate their suits with yours and the colors you and your fiancé have chosen.
-The wedding party’s clothing is a huge tool for tying together all the themes and colors of the wedding.
+The wedding party’s clothing is a huge tool for tying together all the wedding themes and colors.

 Don’t forget that you will be the center of attention that day, with hundreds of photographs taken of you and your new spouse.